-Boundaries to nature are defined as flows of material and energy resources from nature into the system.
-Emissions to air, water and soil cross the system boundary when they are emitted from or leaving the product system.
+Boundaries to nature are defined as where flows of material and energy resources leaves nature and enters the technical system, i.e. the part of the environment that is made or modified by humans.
+Emissions to air, water and soil cross the system boundary when they are emitted from the product system.